zendframework/zf2-documentation/docs/languages/en/in-depth-guide/preparing-db-backend.rst

     }

 Looking at this code you'll see that we use the ``postMapper`` to get access to the data we want.
-How this is happening isn't the ``PostService``s business anymore.
+How this is happening isn't the business of the ``PostService`` anymore.
 But the ``PostService`` does know what data it will receive and that's the only important thing.

 The PostService has a dependency